You’ve been to the doctor, had a blood test and found out that you have high cholesterol! (Oh no… that’s not what you were expecting).

 Omega 3 fats

-Omega 3 fats are a particular type of polyunsaturated fats.
-There is consistent research on the benefits of omega 3 fats in raising HDL (healthy) cholesterol and reducing the risk of heart disease.
-The richest sources of omega 3 fats is fish like salmon, mackerel, tuna, trout and sardines, but they can also be found in seeds like flax and chia.
-Your dietitian might work with you to include some easy sources of omega 3.
+Omega-3 fats are a particular type of polyunsaturated fat.
+There is consistent research on the benefits of omega-3 fats in raising HDL (healthy) cholesterol and reducing the risk of heart disease.
+The richest sources of omega-3 fats is fish like salmon, mackerel, tuna, trout and sardines, but they can also be found in seeds like flax and chia.
+Your dietitian might work with you to include some easy sources of omega-3.

-Then MAYBE …6.
+Then 5.
 Talk about plant stanols and sterols

 So if you have received a blood test result with high cholesterol it doesn’t mean you are going to be sent to the ‘food police’.
 Your dietitian wants to get to know you and what’s important in your life.
 We want to make any changes as simple and easy as possible.
 We’re on your team.